pangfumin/okvis/README.md

 ### Modified  by pangfumin

-To avoiding re-downloading some thirdpart lib ,some hard code is add to CMakeLists.
+To avoiding re-downloading some thirdpart lib ,some hard code is add to CMakeLists.txt.